 Dear Colleagues and Interested Parties:

-The International Finance Corporation (IFC) is requesting comments on its draft publication Good Practice Handbook on Land Acquisition and Involuntary Resettlement.
+The International Finance Corporation (IFC) is requesting comments on its draft publication Good Practice Note on Contextual Risk Screening for Projects: Linking National-Level Risks to the Local-level Project Risks in Fragile, Conflict-Affected Situations and Beyond.
 This publication is part of IFC's commitment to capture and share global knowledge, lessons and good practice with our clients and wider audiences on social and environmental topics that need to be considered in the implementation of development projects.

 For inquiries, please contact: AskSustainability@ifc.org